FRIDAY, AUGUST 25, 2023

 Aid Station #1 – At the base of Big Sky Resort, bottom of the Swiftcurrent Lift.

-Racers in the 60 mile distances will pass through this Aid Station twice.
+Racers in the 60 mile distance will pass through this Aid Station after they complete the Moonlight Lodge Loop – approximately mile 16.7 in their course.

 Spectators are allowed here, and it’s a great place for them to see you twice!